 Developing a diverse, high-performing, and committed workforce will require effective recruitment and retention strategies to recognize, attract, and cultivate the staff and boards that will lead and serve the health center movement and NACHC into the future.
 NACHC and its members will work to ensure competitive compensation and benefits; deliver relevant and future-facing training; create a pipeline of candidates through programs, residencies, and teaching health centers; identify career pathways for employees at all levels; create succession planning and training to enhance organizational stability and heightened performance; and assure equity and diversity.

-Pillar 4: Secure reliable and sustainable funding to meet increasing demands for CHC services.
+Pillar 4: Secure reliable and sustainable funding to meet increasing demands for Community Health Center services.

 NACHC and its members will work to protect 340B and Medicaid eligibility, coverage, and payment (PPS) while expanding opportunities for new payment models and revenue streams.
 Developing reliable, sustainable, and sufficient funding will require diversification of funding sources, prioritization of long-term and increasing funding commitments to health centers, funding specifically designated for capital projects, tactics to respond to our polarized political environment, and equitable payment for care delivered through various channels.